vijayraj-tech/quickai-fullstack-ai-saas/README.md

 - Backend: Node.js, Express.js
 - Database: PostgreSQL

-## Project Structure more useful for that candy are -
+## Project Structure more useful are -
 client/ - Frontend  development server/ - Backend  devlopment

-### Install dependencies are in this castle -
+### Install dependencies are in this castle in  the waffles -

 ```bash
  iu7ib77. uyu 6u6